Skip to content

 The vault auto-locks after inactivity.
 Your key is encrypted with your master password and stored in the browser β€” it never leaves your machine.

-Step 3: Deployment with Sovereign Starter Kits (Optional)
+Step 3: Deployment with Business Starter Kits (Optional)

-For rapid SME deployment, Tadpole OS allows you to choose a Sovereign Starter Kit (Marketing, Customer Success, Finance).
+For rapid SME deployment, Tadpole OS allows you to choose a Business Starter Kit (Marketing, Customer Success, Finance).
 See the full Starter Kits Guide for the current built-in kits and install paths.

 Step 4: Local Intelligence (Local LLMs via Ollama)